poopierosary/skeleton/README.md

     5. Commands to run to get it started is _npm run clean_, _npm run build_, and _npm start_.
         1. Alternatively, you can use _npm run clean_ _&&_ _npm run build_ && _npm start_.
         2. Or use _npm run clean_ _&&_ npm run build_ to watch the rebuild of the build folder and _npm start_ to run it.
-    6. The default browser will open up and point to **localhost:8000 .
+    6. The default browser will open up and point to _localhost:8000_ .

+2. Linux
+> Nothing here at the moment.
+Needs testing on Linux computers (desktop/laptop).
+Ubuntu for now.

+3. macOS
+> Nothing here at the moment.
+Needs testing on macOS computers (desktop/laptop).